 On the appearing window, give your review type a name and click the Add New Field to add a field (review item).
 As mentioned, you can set the number of steps as well as the maximum value when adding a new field (review item).
 Once you are done adding the fields, you can click the Add Type button.

 Next, go to JetReviews -> Settings.
-Select a post type you want to assign the review type you have just created to and slide the toggle (you can read this post to learn how to create a new custom post type in WordPress).
+Select a post type you want to assign the review type you have just created to and slide the toggle.
 Select the newly created review type on the Review type option.

 You can also set who can leave the review by selecting the user roles on the Allowed roles option.
 Below this option, you can also set how the reviews appear.
 Whether you want to approve them first or not.